Dynamic Learning Rate for Deep Reinforcement Learning: A Bandit Approach: Introduction

 \section{Introduction}

 Reinforcement Learning (RL), when combined with function approximators such as Artificial Neural Networks (ANNs), has shown success in learning policies that outperform humans in complex games by leveraging extensive datasets (see, \emph{e.g.},~\citealp{silver2016mastering, lample2017playing, vinyals2019grandmaster, wurman2022outracing}).
-While ANNs were previously used as value function approximators~\citep{riedmiller05neuralq}, the introduction of Deep Q-Networks (DQN) by~\citet{mnih13, mnih2015human} marked a significant breakthrough by improving learning stability through two mechanisms: the target network and experience replay.

-Experience replay (see~\citealp{lin92experience}) stores the agent's interactions within the environment, allowing sampling of past interactions in a random way that disrupts their correlation.
-The target network further stabilizes the learning process by periodically copying the parameters of the learning network.
-This strategy is necessary because the Bellman update —using estimations to update other estimations— would otherwise occur using the same network, potentially causing divergence.
-By leveraging the target network, gradient steps are directed towards a periodically fixed target, ensuring more stability in the learning process.
-Additionally, the learning rate\footnote{The terms ``learning rate" and ``step-size" are used interchangeably in the literature and they technically refer to the same concept.} hyperparameter controls the magnitude of these gradient steps in optimizers such as the Stochastic Gradient Descent (SGD) algorithm, affecting the training convergence.

-The learning rate is one of the most important hyperparameters, with previous work demonstrating that decreasing its value during policy finetuning can enhance performance by up to 25\% in vanilla DQN~\citep{agarwal22reincarnating}.
-Determining the appropriate learning rate is essential for achieving good model performance: higher values can prevent the agent from learning, while lower values can lead to slow convergence (see~\citealp{goodfellow2016deeplearning, blier2019learning, you2019doeslr}).
-However, finding a learning rate value that improves the model performance requires extensive and computationally expensive testing.
-In order to adapt its initial choice during training, optimizers such as Adam~\citep{kingma15adam} and RMSProp~\citep{tieleman2012rmsprop} employ an internal scheme that dynamically adjusts the learning rate, considering, for instance, past gradient information.
-Therefore, various learning rate scheduling strategies can be combined with the optimizer to decrease the learning rate and improve the convergence over the training steps.

-Standard learning rate schedulers typically decrease the learning rate based on training progress using, \emph{e.g.}, linear or exponential decay strategies~\citep{senior13lrscheduler, you2019doeslr}.
-Unlike supervised learning, RL usually involves generating data by trading off between exploration (discovery of new states) and exploitation (refining of the agent's knowledge).
-As the policy improves, the data distribution encountered by the agent becomes more concentrated, but this evolution occurs at a different pace than the overall training progress.
-For instance, some environments require extensive exploration due to the sparseness of rewards, while others need more exploitation to refine the policy to the complexity of the task.
-Consequently, a more sophisticated decaying learning rate strategy that accounts for policy performance rather than training steps can significantly enhance learning in deep RL.
+These achievements largely depend on training neural networks with gradient-based optimizers, where the choice of learning rate is critical to stability and convergence.
+An overly large learning rate can lead to divergence, while a small one can result in prohibitively slow learning (see~\citealp{goodfellow2016deeplearning, blier2019learning, you2019doeslr}).
+Despite its importance, selecting an appropriate learning rate in RL remains challenging due to two intertwined factors: the non-stationarity of the objective and the high cost of hyperparameter tuning.